dotneko/dev-sysadmin/README.md

-# Software Development & Server Administration Notes
+# Software Development & Systems Administration Notes

-This is a personal repository of notes, commands, scripts and resources on software development, server administration, and miscellaneous tidbits of technology wisdom collected from various sources.
+This is a personal repository of notes, commands, scripts and resources on software development, systems administration, and miscellaneous tidbits of technology wisdom collected from various sources.

 It is not intended to be a complete reference or guide, but more as a cheatsheet/archive of links to more comprehensive resources that are available on the Internet.